CCPM-IO/.github/CONTRIBUTING.md

 ## Repository deprecation

-The CCPM-IO team as a whole will evaluate repositories on a yearly cadence, generally at the end of the calendar year.
-The CCPM-IO team will evaluate all repositories under the organization and archive those that are no longer being used.
+The CCPM I/O team as a whole will evaluate repositories on a yearly cadence, generally at the end of the calendar year.
+The CCPM I/O team will evaluate all repositories under the organization and archive those that are no longer being used.
 Rather than renaming and keeping repositories in an active state, they will be deprecated and archived so that information is retained, but does not clutter the organization repository list.

 ## Management

 ### General guidelines

-- All repositories in the CCPM-IO organization will have branch protection rules for main, preventing direct merges or force pushes
+- All repositories in the CCPM I/O organization will have branch protection rules for main, preventing direct merges or force pushes
 - All pull requests (PRs) require at least one approval prior to merge
 - Branch restrictions may be set in place on an ad-hoc basis for repositories with external stakeholders
 - Use relative paths for links to documents inside repository, refrain from using absolute paths